-The SD31045E is a 4.4Arms micro-stepping driver with a 310Vdc internal bus voltage.
-What makes the SD31045E unique is its built-in indexer that accepts configuration and command data from a host system over the internal Ethernet port.
-The SD31045E can be configured to use either the Ethernet/IP protocol, or the Modbus/TCP protocol, which makes the SD31045E easy to integrate into a wide variety of controller systems.
+The SD17060E is a 6.0Arms micro-stepping driver with a 170Vdc internal bus voltage.
+What makes the SD17060E unique is its built-in indexer that accepts configuration and command data from a host system over the internal Ethernet port.
+The SD17060E can be configured to use either the Ethernet/IP protocol, or the Modbus/TCP protocol, which makes the SD17060E easy to integrate into a wide variety of controller systems.
 This combination of host and driver gives you several advantages:

-- Sophisticated I/O processing can be performed in the host (PLC or other controller) before sending commands to the SD31045E - All motion logic is programmed in the host, eliminating the need to learn a separate motion control language - > Eliminating the separate indexer lowers Total System Cost
+- Sophisticated I/O processing can be performed in the host (PLC or other controller) before sending commands to the SD17060E - All motion logic is programmed in the host, eliminating the need to learn a separate motion control language - > Eliminating the separate indexer lowers Total System Cost

-The SD31045E is powered by a nominal 230Vac 50/60Hz source.
-The SD31045E can also be powered by a 115Vac source and it will have a 170Vdc motor bus at this input voltage.
-The output motor current is fully programmable from 1.0Arms to 4.4Arms which makes the SD31045E compatible with AMCI's complete line of size 23 through size 42 stepper motors.
+The SD17060E is powered by a nominal 115Vac 50/60Hz source.
+The output motor current is fully programmable from 1.0Arms to 6.0Arms which makes the SD17060E compatible with AMCI's complete line of size 23 through size 42 stepper motors.
 It's even possible to change the motor current setting while the move is in progress.
-In addition to the Motor Current setting, the Motor Steps per Turn, Idle Current

-Reduction, and Anti-Resonance Circuit features are also fully programmable.
+In addition to the Motor Current setting, the Motor Steps per Turn, Idle Current Reduction, and Anti-Resonance Circuit features are also fully programmable.
 If you have used other stepper indexer products from AMCI you will find programming to be very similar to these products.